If you are interested in more in-depth information, click on the links provided throughout this key area.

 As you collect count, rate, trend, and pattern data, note how these data vary across demographic groups.
 Some important demographic data to collect include age, sex, race/ethnicity, geography, occupation, sexual orientation, gender identity, disability, and veteran status.
 Using demographic data will help your community note differences in suicide-related behaviors across groups.
 To learn more about why using demographic data is important and about differences in suicide-related behaviors across populations at a national scale, visit CDC’s Disparities in Suicide.
 However, note that your local community statistics may or may not mirror national data.
 Because of this, it is particularly important to collect local demographic and suicide data.

-Once your work group identifies which data to use, combine it with the CNA data gathered in Key Area 2.
-Use the data throughout your group’s planning process to prioritize the focus of your suicide prevention efforts.
+Once your work group identifies which data to use, combine it with any community needs assessment data you will gather in Data, Key Area 2.
+Your group will use this data throughout CLSP’s Planning element to prioritize the focus of your suicide prevention efforts.

 With data in hand, have regularly scheduled suicide prevention data subcommittee meetings, during which each partner who works with data shares any changes they see in their local data.
 Group members would then compare information across data sources over time.
 Another option is to have quarterly or biannual coalition meetings where the data subcommittee shares data trends and patterns with the larger coalition.
 The subcommittee could also create summary reports of key data findings that are shared with the whole coalition periodically.

 The goal of these efforts is to ensure that your data partners have the time set aside and mechanisms in place to discuss data among themselves and share it in an easy-to-understand way with other suicide prevention partners.